 Trucking AccidentsCategory RSS Feed

 We often see the tragic outcomes of catastrophic trucking accidents in my Atlanta-based law practice.
 Therefore, when I travel on the highways I am notice the minority of truckers who ignore safety rules.
-Usually they get by with it, without a bad outcome, but slackness about safety will almost inevitably lead … Continue Reading
+Usually they get by with it, without a bad outcome, but slackness about safety will almost inevitably lead to catastrophe sooner or … Continue Reading

 In truck crash litigation in Georgia, we see how smaller trucking companies often have the least focus on safety rules enforcement.
 For example, I am now preparing for trial in a case where a small trucking company was repeatedly fined for scores of violations of the same safety rules over a … Continue Reading